evergreencircle/research/_posts/2021-04-22-descrete-architecture.md

 The Blokhut (2015) is a study for a villa in the Belgian community of Wetteren.
 The term "Blokhut" is a Dutch for Log Cabin - a hut built of whole or split logs.
 As a response to budget constraints, and at the same time a request for a differentiated and highly articulated space, the project aimed to extensively use serialised building elements.
-The Blokhut establishes a differentiated and adaptive architectural system which consists for 90% of serially repeated, discrete, prefabricated concrete elements, and for 10% of unique, customized elements (Figure 2).
+The Blokhut establishes a differentiated and adaptive architectural system which consists for 90% of serially repeated, discrete, prefabricated concrete elements, and for 10% of unique, customized elements.
 To test the design method, a large-scale prototype of 2 x 1.5 x 0.3m was developed.
-It was assembled using more than four thousand pre-cast plaster components, intersecting and joining around a number of customized, 3D printed zones (Figure 4)
+It was assembled using more than four thousand pre-cast plaster components, intersecting and joining around a number of customized, 3D printed zones

 <img src="https://raw.githubusercontent.com/evergreencircle/research/master/doubleblokhut_670.jpg" alt="Blokhut">

-While computation can reduce the drudgery of repetitive tasks, generative design methods also help design and construction teams reach the ultimate goal of reducing waste and cost.

 <h2>Diamond Strata</h2>
-Diamond Strata (2016) is a further development of the Blokhut project, but does not require any customised pieces .
-The project brief was a multi-family house with three apartments in a rural area close to Brussels, Belgium.The project is an aggregation of a single, beam-like timber element.
+Diamond Strata (2016) is a further development of the Blokhut project, but does not require any customised pieces.
+The project brief was a multi-family house with three apartments in a rural area close to Brussels, Belgium.
+The project is an aggregation of a single, beam-like timber element.
 In this case, a hierarchical digital material was used - a discrete building element with multiple different scales which can cross-connect.
-The system consists of a linear and L-shaped element with a lego-like malefemale connection( Figure 5).
+The system consists of a linear and L-shaped element with a lego-like malefemale connection.
 The elements can connect through sliding joints on the lateral faces of the piece.
 The hierarchical system is similar to OcTree optimisation, a procedure used in 3D graphics where space is partitioned with different scales of voxels dependent on the resolution required.
 Assembly time can be reduced as the scale of the parts is adaptable to the resolution desired.